-On the enrollment informed consent form, in addition to completing signature requirements as described above, the participant must indicate on the form whether she agrees to off-site visits, storage and future testing of biological specimens, as well as the qualitative components of ASPIRE, if applicable (unless the site has chosen to create stand-alone ICFs for these topics, in which case these forms should be completed separately).
-The participant may decline any of these options and still enroll in MTN-020.
+On the enrollment informed consent form, in addition to completing signature requirements as described above, the participant must indicate on the form whether she agrees to off-site visits, storage and future testing of biological specimens, if applicable (unless the site has chosen to create stand-alone ICFs for these topics, in which case these forms should be completed separately).
+The participant may decline any of these options and still enroll in MTN-025.